junxit/us-congress-bills-117/metadata.md

 - 2022-02-02 — Introduced in Senate
 - 2022-02-02 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2022-05-18 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported with amendments favorably.
+- 2022-05-25 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Cardin with an amendment in the nature of a substitute.
+Without written report.
+- 2022-05-25 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Cardin with an amendment in the nature of a substitute.
+Without written report.
+- 2022-05-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 392.